robmcvey/cakephp-paypal/README.md

 ### DoExpressCheckoutPayment

 Complete the transaction using the same order details.
 The `$token` and `$payerId` will be returned from the `setExpressCheckout` method.

+This method may throw a `PaypalRedirectException` if a user's funding method (the credit card or bank account associated with their PayPal account) needs updating.
+The exception message will contain a URL to redirect the user to where they will be prompted to update their funding method.

 ```php
 $order = array(